secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 ### Growth Potential Factor

-While Performance Factors are used to calibrate on cash compensation increases, reinforcing GitLab’s pay for performance Compensation Philosophy, managers are encouraged to use the Growth Potential Factor (developing - growing - exceeding) as an input to calibrate on the equity refresh.
+While Performance Factors are used as the primary calibration tool for cash compensation increases and refresh equity grants, reinforcing GitLab’s pay for performance Compensation Philosophy, managers are encouraged to use the Growth Potential Factor (developing - growing - exceeding) as an additional input to calibrate on the equity refresh.
 The refresh is a long term incentive which can reinforce the long term growth potential of the team member.

 In calibrating the equity refresh, we recommend managers to take the following into account:
+* Performance Factor
 * [Growth Potential factor](/handbook/people-group/talent-assessment/#what-is-growth)
 * Unvested Equity Holdings
 * Value Vesting the next fiscal year

 Cash and equity are two levers available to managers to determine an appropriate Total Compensation for team members.
 Note that equity planning will be conducted separately from cash compensation planning for FY24.
-To ensure a connection between growth potential factor and compensation outcomes, Directors and above team members will be provided with talent assessment results during planning.
+To ensure a connection between talent assessments and compensation outcomes, Directors and above team members will be provided with talent assessment results during planning.
 More information on the [Equity Refresh Cycle](/handbook/total-rewards/compensation/compensation-review-cycle/#equity-refresh-review-cycle) can be found below.

 ### Key Talent